shirisha-1910/CODSOFT/README.md

 Usage:
 ------
-Run the script password_generator.py.
+Run the script password-generator.py.
-Enter the desired length of the password and select any additional options (e.g., include digits, include special characters).
+Enter the desired length of the password and select any additional options (e.g., poor,average,advanced).
 Click the "Generate Password" button to generate a password.
-Click the "Copy to Clipboard" button to copy the generated password.
+Then "Copy" the generated password.

 Dependencies:
 ------------